7446Nguyen/CaseStudy2DDS/README.md

 ## Acknowledgments

 Special thanks to the faculty and peers of the **SMU MSDS program** for their guidance and support throughout this project.

-This README now includes the **YouTube video** with a clickable thumbnail for better visibility.
-Let me know if you need further refinements! 🚀